Ian Smith (rugby league)

 Ian Smith (born 7 December 1965) is a former Super League referee.
 He was one of the Full Time Match Officials' coaches.

 Background

 Smith was born in Oldham, Lancashire, England.

 Domestic career

 Smith officiated in the Super League competition.

 His first pro game was Blackpool v Bramley in 1998.

 His first Super League game was the London Broncos versus the Salford City Reds on 7 August 1999.

 Super League

 In 2008, Ian Smith famously sent off Gareth Hock for manhandling him.
 Hock was suspended 5 matches and missed the rest of 2008's Super League XIII season.

 Co-operative Championship

-He was Co-operative Championship's referee of the year in 1999 & 2000.
+He was Northern Ford Premiership's referee of the year in 1999 and 2000.